-- 7.3.
-The objective of maintenance, periodic testing and inspection programmes is to ensure that SSCs function in accordance with the design requirements and intent, as well as in compliance with the safety analysis report and the operational limits and conditions.
-The activities in these programmes are closely related to those that should be established in the ageing management programme, for example, as follows: - (a) Preventive maintenance, consisting of regularly scheduled inspections, testing, servicing, overhauls and replacement activities, to detect and prevent incipient failures and to ensure the continuing capability of SSCs to perform their intended functions. - (b) Corrective maintenance, consisting of repair and replacement of damaged or worn SSCs. - (c) Periodic testing, to ensure compliance with the operational limits and conditions. - (d) Inspection, consisting of examinations of SSCs for ageing effects, to determine whether they are acceptable for continued safe operation or whether corrective actions should be taken.
+7.3.
+The objective of maintenance, periodic testing and inspection programmes is to ensure that SSCs function in accordance with the design requirements and intent, as well as in compliance with the safety

+- (a) Preventive maintenance, consisting of regularly scheduled inspections, testing, servicing, overhauls and replacement activities, to detect and prevent incipient failures and to ensure the continuing capability of SSCs to perform their intended functions. - (b) Corrective maintenance, consisting of repair and replacement of damaged or worn SSCs. - (c) Periodic testing, to ensure compliance with the operational limits and conditions. - (d) Inspection, consisting of examinations of SSCs for ageing effects, to determine whether they are acceptable for continued safe operation or whether corrective actions should be taken.
 Inspection also refers to non-routine examination for assessment of ageing effects. - 7.4.
-Further recommendations on the interrelationship between maintenance, periodic testing and inspection, and their relationship to ageing management for research reactors are provided in DS509B [3]. - 7.5.
+Further recommendations on the interrelationship between maintenance, periodic testing and inspection, and their relationship to ageing management for research reactors are provided in DS509BSSG-81 [3]. - 7.5.
 The maintenance programme should be evaluated and, if necessary, updated on the basis of the findings of the ageing management programme.
 The maintenance frequency, testing methods and procedures, and repair methods and procedures may need to be adjusted with time, as inadequate maintenance in conjunction with service conditions, as well as improper maintenance, might accelerate ageing effects on SSCs.

-INTERFACES BETWEEN AGEING MANAGEMENT AND PERIODIC SAFETY REVIEW OF A RESEARCH REACTOR
+INTERFACES INTERFACE BETWEEN AGEING MANAGEMENT AND PERIODIC PERIODIC SAFETY REVIEW OF A RESEARCH REACTOR